Pregnancy: Preparing Children for the Birth of a Sibling

 Allow older child to verbalize negative feelings toward the baby or mother.

 - Talk, hold and show affection to the sibling whenever you see signs of jealously or regressive behavior.
 Some children regress after a younger sibling is born.
 The areas that may be affected include eating, toileting, crying and sleeping.
-Don't put sibling "down" because of his/her regression; rather, reassure the child and offer praise for his or her "big brother" or "big sister" actions and behavior
+Don't belittle or scold the older child because of his/her regression; rather, reassure the child and offer praise for his or her "big brother" or "big sister" actions and behavior.

 - Parents may want to use a task chart with gold stars to encourage positive behavior.

 - Reassure the older child that you have enough love for them and the new baby.